yousefelassal/quote-cron/README.md

 > Experts on romance say for a happy marriage there has to be more than a passionate love.
 For a lasting union, they insist, there must be a genuine liking for each other.
 Which, in my book, is a good definition for friendship.

 > The more man meditates upon good thoughts, the better will be his world and the world at large.

+> An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.